joelberkeley/spidr/tutorials/BayesianOptimization.md

 -->
 # Design: Bayesian optimization

-## A Bayesian optimization refresher

 In this tutorial on design in Bayesian optimization, we'll look at how we can use historic data on a black-box objective function to predict what inputs are likely to optimize a black-box function.
 We'll detail the architecture of spidr's Bayesian optimization functionality as we go.

-Our task is to find a new point at which to evaluate our objective function, using historic function evaluations and a model or models of that data.
+## A Bayesian optimization refresher

+In function optimization, we look to find optima of an _objective function_.
+For functions whose value and gradient are cheap to evaluate there are a number of well established techniques, such as Adam.
+For functions that are expensive to evaluate and whose gradient may be unknown, however, these techniques can be infeasible.
+Bayesian optimization approaches such problems by placing a _surrogate_ model over historic function evaluations, substituting model evaluations for objective function evaluations.
+We evaluate the function at a new point, where  of value is introduced for function values, which typically balances exploration and exploitation in a search for the objective function optima.
 We can represent this visually:

 <pre>
 +-----------------------+